-Orkney Islands Council spends tens of millions of pounds each year on a diverse range of goods, services and works from third parties.
+The Council spends tens of millions of pounds each year on a diverse range of goods, services and works from third parties.
 It is important therefore that this spending power is used to support key Council objectives.
-This sustainable procurement policy has been developed to help the Council to meet its legal duties and to deliver its key strategic objectives.
+This Sustainable Procurement Policy has been developed to help the Council to meet its legal duties and to deliver its key strategic objectives.

-Sustainable procurement supports the Council's values, as outlined in the Orkney Islands Council Delivery Plan 2023-2028.
+Sustainable procurement supports the Council's values, as outlined in the Council's Delivery Plan 2023-2028.